 Fix 2 – Close unnecessary background programs

 Roblox may fail to operate properly when there is too much background process and not enough system resource.
-Therefore, it’s suggested you shut down unnecessary background programs before gaming.
+So before gaming, you should just shut down those unnecessary background programs.

 1) Right-click any empty place on the taskbar and click Task Manager.